great-expectations/great_expectations/docs/guides/advanced/how-to-write-a-how-to-guide-docusaurus.md

 ## Why run tests this way?

 The reason is that we can provide a guarantee that whatever code or configuration is displayed in the how-to-doc is fully integration tested with the most-current version of Great Expectations.
 Since Great Expectations is a rapidly-changing codebase, there is a great deal of value making sure that the documentation is always up-to-date with the most current changes.
-Because the script is so central to writing the guides, we highly recommend that you **write the script first, before writing the how-to-guide**.  [add more content about why this is a good thing]
+Because the script is so central to writing the guides, we highly recommend that you **write the script first, before writing the how-to-guide**.

-## What does it mean for contributing?
+## What does it mean for contributors?

 Typically, a PR for a how-to-guide will contain the following:

 1. The script and integration test.
     - The script will be located with the other integration tests in the `great-expectations/tests/integration/docusaurus` folder.
     - The script will be added to integration tests in the `great-expectation/tests/integration/test_script_runner.py` file
-    - **Note**: the structure of this might change as we as we continue to build-out this part of the code, and run into any inefficiencies.

 2. The Markdown file in the `great-expectations/docs` folder.